Elena23/VRL-Tutorials/first-plugin.md

 		git add .
 		git commit -a -m "your commentar"
-		git remote add origin git@github.com:Elena23/Your-Repository-01.git
+		git remote set-url origin git@github.com:Elena23/Test-VRL-Tut-Plugin-01.git
 		git push -u origin master
- // Initialize a new git repository local, then stage all the files in the directory, then commit the initial snapshot and finally push it into GitHub;
+ // Initialize a new git repository local, then stage all the files in the directory, then commit the initial snapshot and finally push it into GitHub branch master;

-####Finish!
-Now is your plugin in GitHub!###
+####Finished!
+Now your plugin is in GitHub!###